Unemployment claims continue in York County

-While there is a downward trend, compared to the jump at the end of March and the start of April, initial claims are still being made and there was a spike in this last recorded week.
+While there is a downward trend, compared to the jump at the end of March and the start of April, initial claims are still being made and there has been an uptick in the last two weeks here, in York County.
 It is likely York County is seeing a higher number of initial claims than other counties, at this time, because a number of businesses are going through a cycle of periodic employee furloughs.

 The initial unemployment claims filed in York County have been as follows: